Personal Lessons Learned Since The 2008 – 2009 Global Financial Crisis

 When all your friends are making lots of money in a bull market, even if you've already made enough, you can't help but want to make more.
 As a result, you end up taking unnecessary risk.

 Post-pandemic, there was an incredible amount of investing FOMO and real estate FOMO with so many speculative assets going up.
+Then plenty of people lost a bunch of money in 2022.
 Your goal is to beat greed and not deviate from your investing framework.

 Over the years, I have received plenty of pushback from equity investors who were all-in whenever I wrote about investing in bonds (terrible year in 2022!) and structured products that hedge against downside risk.
 Going through the 2000 and 2008 downturns were enough to make me realize that the good times don't last forever.